 Also, keep in mind that pay is usually raised with experience and great quality scores on the work produced.

 Amount of lines produced per hour

 |Brand new MT||.07||150||$10.50 per hour|

 |MT with one year experience||.08||200||$14.00 per hour

 |MT with one year experience||.10||250||$25.00 per hour|

 The biggest difference is in HOW the MT service figures out WHAT is a line.
-There are actually an unlimited number of ways a company could configure what a line means.
+There are a number of ways a company could configure what a line means.
 However, there are a few solid methods that many services use already.
 Let’s look at a few: